uros139/companies-registry/README.md

 It follows clean code principles using Domain-Driven Design (DDD) and Clean Architecture to promote maintainability and scalability.

+The app provides simple CRUD use cases, but the main focus is on best practices, architectural structure, and configuring the project like a real-world system to support future growth.

 ## To run the app

 ### Prerequisites